 Future of Payments Part 2 - Ashfords LLP & FinTech West

 FinTech West’s latest event was our second ‘Future of Payments’ seminar in partnership with Ashfords, following a popular first event in February.
+Note that Ashfords have produced a great write up in the form of a PDF, see this.

 Julian Wells, Director of Whitecap Consulting & FinTech West, kicked off the event with a brief overview of FinTech West’s activities across the South West over the last 6 years, and explained how the region connects into the national ecosystem and other regions via the FinTech National Network and other initiatives such as Future Finance.